WidePeepoHappy/stats-preview-card-component/README.md

 ### Continued development

 Need to learn css/sass more.
 Kind of stumbling around right now.
+Also centering of a card looks pretty bad.

 ### Useful resources